 If you’re waiting for a decision on your application to the EU Settlement Scheme

-If you applied to the EU Settlement Scheme by 30 June 2021 and you’re waiting for a decision, you have the same rights to live and work in the UK as you had before 30 June 2021.
+If you've applied to the EU Settlement Scheme and you’re waiting for a decision, you have the same rights to live and work in the UK as you had before 30 June 2021.
 You can prove your rights in the UK using both:

 your passport or national ID card